GYG-be/gyg-be.github.io/_posts/2024-01-15-strength-conditioning-mobility-coaching.md

 ---
 layout: post
-title:  "Strength, Conditioning, and Mobility Coaching For Males Over 65"
+title:  "Strength, Conditioning, and Mobility Coaching"
 date:   2024-01-15 4:30:00
 categories: template
 ---

-Let's start off with a deeper dive on Bard's answer for our question about [strength, conditioning, and mobility coaching for males over 65](https://g.co/bard/share/05a7387874fd).
+Let's start off with a deeper dive on Bard's answer for our question about [strength, conditioning, and mobility coaching for MALES OVER 65](https://g.co/bard/share/05a7387874fd).